NixOS/nixpkgs/pkgs/games/cataclysm-dda/README.md

 # Cataclysm: Dark Days Ahead

-## Installation
+## How to install Cataclysm DDA

-To install the latest stable release of Cataclysm DDA, run `nix-env -f "<nixpkgs>" -iA cataclysm-dda`.
+To install the latest stable release of Cataclysm DDA to your profile, execute `nix-env -f "<nixpkgs>" -iA cataclysm-dda`.
 For the curses build (build without tiles), install `cataclysmDDA.stable.curses`.
 Note: `cataclysm-dda` is an alias to `cataclysmDDA.stable.tiles`.

-If you like access to a development build of your favorite git revision, override `cataclysm-dda-git` (or `cataclysmDDA.git.curses` if you like no tiles):
+If you like access to a development build of your favorite git revision, override `cataclysm-dda-git` (or `cataclysmDDA.git.curses` if you like curses build):

 ```nix
 cataclysm-dda-git.override {